Today we celebrate System Administrator Appreciation Day!

 Why do we celebrate System Administrator Appreciation Day?

-The event (you will also find it written as Sysadmin Day, SysAdminDay, SAD, or SAAD) exists to show that we value the system administrators’ work as they always appear when an urgent technical issue arises.
+The event (you will also find it written as Sysadmin Day, SysAdminDay, SAD, or SAAD) shows that we value the system administrators’ work, as they always appear when an urgent technical issue arises.
 And nevertheless, their favorite question is: “ Did you reboot?” we know that they take the company’s tech problems close to the heart and do their best to help solve them as fast as possible.

 If you are still wondering what exactly the System Administrator does in your company, we can quote Wikipedia:

-“A system administrator is a person responsible for the upkeep, configuration, and reliable operation of computer systems, especially multi-user computers, such as servers.
-The sysadmin seeks to ensure that the uptime, performance, resources, and security of the computers they manage meet the needs of the users, without exceeding a set budget when doing so.”
+“A system administrator is responsible for the upkeep, configuration, and reliable operation of computer systems, especially multi-user computers, such as servers.
+The sysadmin seeks to ensure that the uptime, performance, resources, and security of the computers they manage meet the users’ needs without exceeding a set budget when doing so.”

-We can add that often the sysadmin has to work the whole night long or during the weekends to make sure that the company’s systems will function properly the next day and you can continue with your daily tasks undisturbed.
+We can add that the sysadmin often has to work the whole night or during the weekends to ensure that the company’s systems will function properly the next day and you can continue with your daily tasks undisturbed.
 Sounds pretty serious?

 That’s why probably on July 28, 2000, a system administrator named Ted Kekatos created the first System Administrator Appreciation Day.
 And the world embraced it!